Statuses in Latin with translation. Quotes in Latin with translation

 [Totus mundus agit g x istrionem].

-The whole world is playing a performance (the whole world is actors).
+The whole world is playing a play (the whole world is actors).

 Inscription on Shakespeare's Globe Theatre.